-Learning outcomes Assessment criteria The learner will be able to: Identify and assess defects, faults and issues, recommend and implement corrective action which conforms to safe working methods and practices.
-4.1 Identify and assess any defective works, faults or other issues and recommend and implement corrective action, which conforms to safe working methods and practices, for at least three of the following: construction errors identification of further utilities non-compliance with legislation and official guidance relating to built heritage environmental concerns previous incorrect maintenance previous selection of inappropriate materials and construction methods identification of hazardous materials breaches of security poor workmanship faults caused by incorrect sequencing of trades discovery of architectural or archaeological features during the works condition of existing buildings and structures limitations of design choices.
-4.2 Describe how to identify and assess defects, faults and other issues for traditional and heritage buildings and structures including but not limited to: construction errors identification of further utilities non-compliance with legislation and official guidance relating to built heritage (listed building consent, planning permission, scheduled monument consent, conservation area consent, ecclesiastical exemption) environmental concerns previous incorrect maintenance previous selection of inappropriate materials and construction methods identification of hazardous materials breaches of security poor workmanship faults caused by incorrect sequencing of trades discovery of architectural or archaeological features during the works condition of design choices.
+Learning outcomes Assessment criteria The learner will be able to: The learner can: Identify and assess any defective works, faults or other issues and recommend and implement corrective action, which conforms to safe working methods and practices, for at least three of the following: construction errors identification of further utilities non-compliance with legislation and official guidance relating to built heritage environmental concerns previous incorrect maintenance previous selection of inappropriate materials and construction methods identification of hazardous materials breaches of security poor workmanship faults caused by incorrect sequencing of trades discovery of architectural or archaeological features during the works condition of existing buildings and structures limitations of design choices.
+4.2 Describe how to identify and assess defects, faults and other issues for traditional and heritage buildings and structures including but not limited to: - construction errors - identification of further utilities - non-compliance with legislation and official guidance relating to built heritage (listed building consent, planning permission, scheduled monument consent, conservation area consent, ecclesiastical exemption) - environmental concerns - previous incorrect maintenance - previous selection of inappropriate materials and construction methods - identification of hazardous materials - breaches of security - poor workmanship - faults caused by incorrect sequencing of trades - discovery of architectural or archaeological features during the works - condition of existing buildings and structures - limitations of design choices.
 4.3 Explain why it is important to identify and assess defects, faults and issues.
-4.4 Explain how to recommend to stakeholders about corrective actions and changes made to the programme.